 House budget writers removed a provision from Gov. Sununu's 2020-2021 budget proposal for $5 million in lead remediation grants.
 Landlords have argued the grants are necessary to avoid properties simply being taken off the rental market.
-A major lead bill passed last year included grant money, but this was changed to instead offer a loan guarantee program.
+A major lead bill passed in 2017 included grant money, but this was changed to instead offer a loan guarantee program.

 CONTACT ELECTED OFFICIALS »

 Here in NH, your opinion counts.
 We make it easy to find and reach out to your elected officials about the issues that matter most to you.
 Click to search and contact your elected officials!